maximebf/gousse.js/README.md

 Notes:

+  - the `app-root` class on the body is necessary, read further
   - `data-dispatch-event` and `data-dispatch-value` are optionnals (respectively default to *click* and `null`)
   - when `data-connect` is used, the element is not visible until the event is dispatched
   - `data-content` is optionnal and can be used to set the content of the element with an interpolated value
-  - the `app-root` class on the body is necessary, read further
+  - you can also use `data-visibility` with `data-connect` to indicate what to do with the element visibility (possible values: show, hide, toggle)

 ## Emitted values